Rationality and Chaos

 Updated: 29th Nov.
 2012

-This is an entry I have been wanting to do for some time, and is the first of three on fractal insights I have discovered on the economic assumptions (rationality, ceteris paribus, and perfect knowledge).
-This is a very difficult subject to describe, I hope I give it justice.
+This is an entry I have wanted to do for some time.
+It is the first of three fractal insights I have discovered into economic assumptions (rationality, ceteris paribus, and perfect knowledge).
+This is a very difficult subject to describe; I hope I give it justice.

-I strongly believe that the issue of understanding of rationality is closely related to - if not the same as - that of understanding 'chaos': that is to say, complex systems are unpredictable.
-If we are to understand rationality, then should understand chaos, and thus, fractals.
+Understanding rationality is closely related to—if not the same as—understanding 'chaos': that is, complex systems are unpredictable.
+If we are to understand rationality, then we should understand chaos and, thus, fractals.

 The definition of the fractal (attractor) is: same but different, at all scales.
-In our Economic models we use the assumption ceteris paribus: we hold all other variables constant, and treat all persons as rational, so as to see the order (or the 'same', as in the definition), amongst complexity - just as other science's do.
-This definition maybe adapted or interpreted in this context of rationality, to read as: rational but irrational at all scales.
-This is to say, that even the axe murder will weigh up cost over benefit - before throwing the axe; their choice is rational to them, at that time of throwing, but relative to someone else watching (the fractal demonstrates relativity), it would appear extremely irrational.
-It is just to say they are reasoning 'differently', but they are using the 'same' method.
+In our Economic models, we use the assumption ceteris paribus: we hold all other variables constant and treat all persons as rational to see the order (or the 'same', as in the definition) amongst complexity - just as other sciences do.
+This definition may be adapted or interpreted in this context of rationality to read as rational but irrational at all scales.
+This is to say that even the axe murder will weigh up cost over benefit - before throwing the axe, their choice is rational to them at the time of throwing, but relative to someone else watching (the fractal demonstrates relativity), it would appear extremely irrational.
+It is just to say they are reasoning 'differently' but using the 'same' method.

-Again, all Science uses the notion of ceteris paribus - with its laboratories, and control experiments, it 'freezes' out the chaos.
-Science can know (can derive a law, but, with that knowledge it cannot predict.
-We can know the likes of Newton's laws of gravity, and use them to describe a pen falling from a table; but could we every repeat the event so as the pen falls in exactly the same place, over and over?
+Again, all Science uses the notion of ceteris paribus - with its laboratories and control experiments, it 'freezes' out the chaos.
+Science can know (can derive a law, but with that knowledge, it cannot predict.
+We can know the likes of Newton's laws of gravity and use them to describe a pen falling from a table, but could we ever repeat the event so that the pen falls in exactly the same place, over and over?
 Theoretically, yes.
-Practically, no. I know I am contravening some 'deternimistic' understanding here, but I say no. Even if we had all the information, I still say no: the reason being, it is infinity costly to get full information - this is demonstrated in the fractal, and is the key principle of chaos theory.
+Practically, no. I am contravening some 'deterministic' understanding here, but I say no. Even if we had all the information, I still say no because it is infinitely costly to get full information - this is demonstrated in the fractal and is the key principle of chaos theory.

-Not being able to predict, does not stop the work of science.
-And in the same way, not being rational does not stop the work of economics.
+Not being able to predict does not stop the work of science.
+In the same way, not being rational does not stop the work of economics.
 We are searching for patterns.

-So I would conclude that if we are to understand, we must treat all as rational, so that we can find the rational behaviour.
-But understand, when all is put together in the reality, we will observe 'irrationality' - or chaos.
+So, I would conclude that if we are to understand, we must treat all as rational so that we can find rational behaviour.
+But understand that when all is put together in reality, we will observe 'irrationality'—or chaos.

 Comments